-As defined by [NIEM Conformance Targets Attribute Specification 3.0]:
+As defined by [NIEM Conformance Targets Attribute Specification 4.0]:

-A class of artifact, such as an interface, protocol, document, platform, process or service, that is the subject of conformance clauses and normative statements.
-There may be several conformance targets defined within a specification, and these targets may be diverse so as to reflect different aspects of a specification.
+A class of artifact, such as an interface, protocol, document, platform, process or service that is the subject of conformance clauses and normative statements.
+There may be several conformance targets defined within a specification, and these targets may be diverse to reflect different aspects of a specification.
 For example, a protocol message and a protocol engine may be different conformance targets.

 [Definition: conformance target identifier]